sswam/allemande/doc/guide.md

 - a wide range of styles, support for custom styles and JavaScript
 - we value free speech, and include access to various uncensored AIs

-Please message me (Sam) for free access and a demo / tour.
-I hope you'll like it!
+Please message Sam for free access and a demo / tour.
+We hope you'll like it!

+You can watch a [demo video](https://allemande.ai/demo).

 If you'd like to support us, you can [become a patron](https://www.patreon.com/allychat).